On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Experimental Results

 For the rest of the experimental process, we distinguish the results of $IC$ and $LT$-based models due to the different presentation processes.
 Experimenting on different seed sizes (budget $k$) shows no actual accuracy implications.
 Instead, it only affects the duration of the diffusion process.
 Specifically, increasing (decreasing) the seed size just forces the process to terminate sooner (later).
 For this reason, seed size is set to $5594$, to match the number of aggressive users according to the definition presented in subsection~\ref{sec:seedselect}.
 Regarding seed strategy, \textit{Top Aggressive} is unnecessary as the selected seed size allows the use of all aggressive users.

 Figure~\ref{fig:ic_seed_strategy} presents the results regarding $IC$-based models.
 For brevity, the exhaustive list of experiments is not presented, as similar patterns were observed.
-From these results, we note a small, yet statistically significant dominance of the network-feature strategies, \textit{Single Discount} ($SD$) and \textit{Degree Discount} ($DD$).
-Additionally, for \textit{Power}- and \textit{Weighted}-based graphs, $SD$ and $DD$ do not have significant differences, while in \textit{Jaccard}, $SD$ is prevalent.
-Hence, for the $IC$ models, $SD$ constitutes the appropriate seed strategy due to its reduced computation cost compared to $DD$.
+From these results, we note a small, yet statistically significant dominance of the network-feature strategies, \textit{Single Discount} ($SD$), and \textit{Degree Discount} ($DD$).
+Additionally, for \textit{Power}- and \textit{Weighted}-based graphs, $SD$ and $DD$ do not have significant differences.
+However, in \textit{Jaccard}, $SD$ is prevalent and also $BD$ depicts analogous performance.
+Overall though, $BD$ presents inconsistent behavior across the different weighting schemes.
+Hence, for the $IC$ models, $SD$ constitutes the appropriate seed strategy due to its reduced computation cost compared to $DD$, and its consistently superior performance compared to $BD$.
 The same observation is also applicable to the $LT$-based configurations (Table~\ref{table:lt_results}).
 It is noted, however, that $DD$, although applicable, is not compatible with the theoretical background of the $LT$ model.
+Last, it is noted that $Random$ is also a viable strategy as it achieves similar, yet statistically inferior results, but leads to a computationally lightweight seed selection process.